What is tongue cancer?

 Doctors use different staging systems.
 The staging system they use for you depends on where your cancer starts:

-Tongue cancer that starts in the front two thirds of your tongue (oral tongue) is staged as a mouth cancer.
+Tongue cancer that starts in the front two thirds of your tongue (the oral tongue) is staged as a mouth cancer.

-Tongue cancer that starts in the back third of your tongue ( base of your tongue) is staged as oropharyngeal cancer.
+Tongue cancer that starts in the back third of your tongue (the base of the tongue) is staged as oropharyngeal cancer.

 What is the treatment for tongue cancer?